Republicans outpace Democrats in Oklahoma

 STATE STATS

-As of January, Oklahoma had over 2 million registered voters, according to the State Election Board.
-There are nearly twice as many Republicans as Democrats.
-Despite a fairly high number of independent voters (roughly 400,000), the state has remained reliably red when it comes to policy.
+Voter makeup: As of January, Oklahoma had over 2 million registered voters, according to the State Election Board.
+Fifty-one percent of those are Republican, up from 48 percent in 2020.
+Democrats make up 28 percent of registered voters.
+Despite a fairly high number of independent voters (roughly 430,000), the state has remained reliably red when it comes to policy.
 Unborn babies have almost universal protection from abortion except for a few exceptions.

 In Oklahoma, voters must declare a party affiliation in primaries but not general elections.
 The state has partially closed primaries, meaning parties can decide whether to allow unaffiliated voters to participate.
 The Democratic Party allowed unaffiliated voters to vote in the 2024 primary, and Republicans did not.